-After domain separation is configured on an instance, Discovery creates hardware CIs that appear to be duplicates, with the same name, serial number, and IP Address, and so on.
-However, these CIs are under different domains.
+After domain separation is configured on an instance, Discovery creates hardware CIs that appear to be duplicates, with the same name, serial number, and IP Address, etc. However, these CIs are under different domains.

-Discovery uses the domain that the MID Server user is in to determine the domain where the discovered data should be put.
 For example, if the MID server user is in the TOP/ABC domain, then the discovered CIs would also belong to domain TOP/ABC.
-Discovery does not look for CIs in different domains when performing de-duplication and reconciliation.
-Therefore, the CIs in different domains are not considered to be duplicate CIs even though they share the same name, serial number, IP address, and so on.
+Discovery does not look for CIs in different domains when performing de-duplication and reconciliation, and so an existing CI in domain TOP or TOP/DEF is ignored.

-This is as designed.
-If you have domain separation different MID servers and MID server users should be created for different domains in order to discover CIs for each domain accordingly.
-These MID server users should be configured in different domains.
+This is working as designed.
+If you have domain separation, different MID servers and MID server users should be created for different domains in order to discover CIs for each domain accordingly.
+A MID server's user, which is the user set in the config.xml file of the MID Server and is used to log into the instance to fetch and return results from jobs, should be configured for a specific domain.

 If you enable Domain Separation after having already populated the CMDB from various sources, you are likely to need to manually move those 'global' domain CIs into your new domains, and set up domain-specific MID Servers and discovery schedules, before re-discovering them.

 The CIs in different domains are not considered to be 'Duplicate' CIs by the Identification and Reconciliation engine or Health Dashboard jobs, however if they do represent the same hardware then manual data cleanup will be necessary and the configuration that causes CIs to be added inthe wrong domain to be corrected